anna-kapitonova/BI_Python_Roguelike/README.md

 # BI_Python_Roguelike
-The version of snake game with bioinformatics plot
+A version of snake game with bioinformatics plot